zaiisao/Documentation/en/Voice/start_call_audio_ios.md

         self.logVC?.log(type: .info, content: "did leave channel")
     }
 ```

-### Sample code
-You can find the sample code logic in the [VoiceChatViewController.swift](https://github.com/AgoraIO/Basic-Audio-Call/blob/master/One-to-One-Voice/Agora-iOS-Voice-Tutorial-Swift-1to1/Agora%20iOS%20Voice%20Tutorial/VoiceChatViewController.swift) file in the [Agora-iOS-Voice-Tutorial-Swift-1to1](https://github.com/AgoraIO/Basic-Audio-Call/tree/master/One-to-One-Voice/Agora-iOS-Voice-Tutorial-Swift-1to1) sample project.

 ## Run the project
 Run the project on your iOS device.
 You can hear the remote user when you successfully start a one-to-one voice call in the app.